-The World Inequality Database on Education (WIDE) brings together data from Demographic and Health Surveys (DHS), Multiple Indicator Cluster Surveys (MICS), national household surveys and learning achievement surveys from over 160 countries to enable users to compare education outcomes between countries, and between groups within countries, according to factors that are associated with inequality, including wealth, gender, ethnicity and location.
-Users can create maps, charts, infographics and tables from the data, and download, print or share them online.
+The World Inequality Database on Education (WIDE) brings together data from Demographic and Health Surveys (DHS), Multiple Indicator Cluster Surveys (MICS), other national household surveys and learning assessments from over 160 countries.
+Users can compare education outcomes between countries, and between groups within countries, according to factors that are associated with inequality, including wealth, gender, and ethnicity and location.
+Users can also create maps, charts, infographics and tables from the data, and download, print or share them online.

 The database was first created as the Deprivation and Marginalization in Education (DME) dataset for the 2010 EFA Global Monitoring Report and re-launched as WIDE with interactive online features in 2012.
 In November 2018, the Global Education Monitoring Report and the UNESCO Institute for Statistics established a partnership to jointly maintain and develop WIDE to support the monitoring of SDG 4 and in particular target 4.5 on equity.

 The calculation of the different indicators was possible thanks to the data produced and made available by different international household programmes, country statistical offices, the Luxembourg Income Study (LIS) cross-national data center, international learning assessment programs, among others.
 We acknowledge the importance of those initiatives in making it possible to produce WIDE and measure the progress towards achieving the SDG4.

 The UNESCO Institute for Statistics (UIS) is the official statistical agency of UNESCO and the UN depository for global statistics in the fields of education, science, culture and communication.
 According to the Education 2030 Framework for Action, the UIS has the mandate to be the official source of cross-nationally comparable data on education and works directly with national statistical offices, line ministries and other statistical organizations to develop the methodologies, standards and indicators needed to monitor progress towards SDG 4.